dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-yeah
+yes
-it's nothing that's boys seven percent snow that's an expectation yeah right movement of seven percent that's an expectation
+it's nothing that's boys seven percent snow that's an expectation  right movement of seven percent that's an expectation

 **Carlo Vicari:**
- yeah like and I was it was
+ yes like and I was it was
-just funny seeing them I kind of start to to get into it it's a just funny I
+just funny seeing them I kind of start to get into it's a just funny

 **Christian Seberino:**
-don't know that one thing that was speaking of funny stories one thing I read was suds that was a good Samaritan
+I don't know that one thing that was speaking of funny stories one thing I read was suds that was a good Samaritan
-I was trying to send a message to metallic who apparently if i remember correctly had was doing the demo somewhere he just casually moved almost a million dollars working oh yeah it was real somebody say wait wait hold on guys let's remember that the stuff has monetary value and people in the real world will be nasty things to a take money something yeah that was that was I think
+I was trying to send a message to metallic who apparently if i remember correctly had was doing the demo somewhere he just casually moved almost a million dollars working it was real somebody say wait wait hold on guys let's remember that the stuff has monetary value and people in the real world will be nasty things to a take money something that was that was I think

 **Carlo Vicari:**
 that was confirmed real as
-well oh man yeah that was pretty wild um by the way did either of you guys ever get a chance to read before the fork happened there was a post on the etherium credit and I think it was titled two chains and this guy laid it all down perfectly exactly from like a game theory analysis whatever you want
+well yes that was pretty wild
+by the way did either of you guys ever get a chance to read before the fork happened there was a post on the ethereum credit and I think it was titled two chains and this guy laid it all down perfectly exactly from like a game theory analysis whatever you want